shstkvch/Schlock/README.md

-# BetterSlack :unicorn:
+# Schlock

-A chrome extension to improve my Slack experience.
-You can [read more here](https://g3rv4.com/2018/08/betterslack).
-Unfortunately, **this project will die soon because injecting javascript into Slack breaks their terms**.
-Read [my post here](https://g3rv4.com/2018/08/bye-bye-betterslack)
+A Chrome extension to improve your experience on Slack.
+This is a fork of the original repository which the developer plans to delete because they were [sent scary legal threats](https://g3rv4.com/2018/08/bye-bye-betterslack) for trying to improve the app.

 ## Changelog